mlatcl/mlatcl.github.io/_news/doa-draft.md

 ### Climate Ensembling
 The Climate Ensembling project in our group aims to leverage multiple climate simulation models to improve our ability to predict rare and extreme climate-related events.
 Optimal selection of GCM post-processing and ensemble methods for a specific climate risk prediction application requires multiple data-intensive experiments.
 To support this project we are building a set of libraries, referred to as Hypervisor, that can orchestrate these experiments in a data oriented way.

 Tasks that form the experiment pipeline are completely decoupled, and only interact via input and output data that is stored in AWS S3 buckets.
-Can we say anything about openness or decentralization?
+The system defines its own protocol for users to specify the tasks, which are nonetheless orchestrated in a centralized manner.
+Therefore the Hypervisor partially follows DOA principles.

-THe Hypervisor is currently in active development phase, we will update this page with a link to it as soon it is released.
+The Hypervisor code can be found in this [repository](https://github.com/cabrerac/auto-ai-doa), and its application to climate ensembling project is [here](https://github.com/meissnereric/climate-docker).

 ## Outlook